urwahnawaz/BrainIntegrativeHub/README.md

 # Datasets

-All scripts for pre-processing data are in the `pre-processing` folder.
-Please read the `pre-processinng/README.md` for more information on how to use the script to pre-process files.
+All scripts for pre-processing data are in the `R/preprocess` folder.
+Please read the [`R/preprocess/README.md`](https://github.com/VoineaguLabUNSW/BITHub/blob/master/R/preprocess/README.md) for more information on how to use the script to pre-process files.

 ## Data collection